Theoreticalmind/SU2_2_1_gauge_theory/README.md

 The code explicitly constructs the **physical gauge-invariant Hilbert space**, builds the **full Hamiltonian (electric + magnetic plaquette terms)**, diagonalizes it, and analyzes **energy spectra and degeneracies** for small lattice sizes.

-This project is intended for **theoretical, numerical, and pedagogical studies** of non-Abelian lattice gauge theories.

 ---